-One band fitting in the top of the windscreen 180 cms wide by 15 cms high which shall include driver's and co-driver's national flag, NRC's logotype, and championship's sponsor logotype.
-Crews may fit team advertising below the above mentioned band, without
+One band fitting in the top of the windscreen, 180 cm wide by 15 cm high which shall include the driver's and co-driver's national flag, NRC logotype, and championship sponsor's logotype.
+Crews may fit team advertising below the above-mentioned band, without obstructing the space allocated for the championship windscreen band.